katsana/insurance-sdk-php/README.md

 ```

-In most cases, you will be using the client with existing Access Token.
+Additionally, if you already have an Access Token, you can initiate a client with existing Access Token.
 You can initiate the client using the following code:

 ```php
 <?php